 This communication process is divided into three basic components: A sender transmits a message through a channel to the receiver.
 (Figure The other important feature is the feedback cycle.
+When two people interact, communication is rarely one‐way only.
+When a person receives a message, she responds to it by giving a reply.
+The critical factor in measuring the effectiveness of communication is common understanding.
+The most efficient communication occurs at a minimum cost in terms of resources expended.
+However, efficient time‐saving communications are not always effective.
+Sometimes communication is effective, but not efficient.
 7 Major Elements of Communication Process.
 Seven major elements of communication process are: (1) sender (2) ideas (3) encoding (4) communication channel (5) receiver (6) decoding and (7) feedback.

 Communication may be defined as a process concerning exchange of facts or ideas between persons holding different positions in an organisation to achieve mutual harmony.
 The communication process is dynamic in nature rather than a static phenomenon.
+Communication process as such must be considered a continuous and dynamic inter-action, both affecting and being affected by many variables.
 Lexicology - Wikipedia.
 The term first appeared in the 1970s, though there were lexicologists in essence before the term was coined.

 Computational lexicology as a related field (in the same way that computational linguistics is related to linguistics) deals with the computational study of dictionaries and their contents.
 An allied science to lexicology is lexicography, which also studies words, but primarily in relation with dictionaries – it is concerned with the inclusion of words in dictionaries and from that perspective with the whole lexicon.
 Sometimes lexicography is considered to be a part or a branch of lexicology, but properly speaking, only lexicologists who actually write dictionaries are lexicographers.
+Some consider this a distinction of theory vs. practice.
+Etymology Lexical semantics Domain Semantic relations between words are of many kinds, for example homonymy, antonymy, meronymy, and paronymy.
 Morphology (linguistics) The discipline that deals specifically with the sound changes occurring within morphemes is morphophonology.

 Portuguese madeira "wood"), from mater "origin, source, mother" (see mother (n.1)).
-Or, on another theory, it represents *dmateria, from PIE root *dem-/*dom- (cf. Matter - definition of matter in English.
+Or, on another theory, it represents *dmateria, from PIE root *dem-/*dom- (cf. Latin domus "house," English timber).
+With sense development in Latin influenced by Greek hyle, of which it was the equivalent in philosophy.
+Matter - definition of matter in English.
 Noun 1[mass noun] Physical substance in general, as distinct from mind and spirit; (in physics) that which occupies space and possesses rest mass, especially as distinct from energy: ‘the structure and properties of matter’ ‘This is the amount of heat energy necessary to change the phase or state of matter from liquid to gas.’